• Skip to main content

 by Candace Sampson

-Despite declining numbers, far too many of us are still asking (or trying to justify): should Canadians travel to the US?
+Despite declining numbers, far too many of us are still asking, or trying to justify: should Canadians travel to the US?
 I get it, I do.
 Old habits die hard.
-For decades, cross-border trips have been second nature, often feeling more familiar than travel within our own country.
+For decades, Canadians travelling to the US was second nature, often feeling more familiar than travel within our own country.
 But when Trump started to threaten our sovereignty, hit us with tariffs, and made false claims about our border, an organic movement to avoid the US took root.

 Should Canadians travel to the US, even if it's California?